mattbanderson/mattbanderson.github.io/_posts/2025-11-24-red-river-gorge-backpacking-loop.markdown

 Not much new gear for this trip--the big change was removing the hip belt and framesheet from my pack and going frameless.
 I did quite a few 3-5 mile shakedown/training hikes prior to the trip and felt pretty good about being able to carry ~15 pounds without much issue, but there was always the chance that my shoulders would hate me after ramping up to a full 10-20 mile day on the trail.

-**Big takeaway: going frameless/beltless was a huge success**!
+**Big takeaway: going frameless/beltless was a huge success!**

 On my shorter hikes, I really liked having my hips and legs completely free of any restrictions from a belt.
 It felt great to see that translate completely to an actual trip without any negative side-effects.
 I did not notice any lack of support and would not hesitate to do it again.

 ## GPS Watch Navigation

-The one piece of gear I was using for the first time was the [Garmin Epix Pro Gen2](https://amzn.to/46J5pnJ) smartwatch I picked up at a sale around the 4th of July.
+The one piece of gear I was using for the first time was the [Garmin Epix Pro Gen2](https://amzn.to/46J5pnJ) smartwatch I picked up on sale around the 4th of July.
 I loaded my planned route onto the watch as a GPX file and used it as my primary navigation tool.
 I set the GPX track as a course to follow.
-While it wasn't perfect, I was pretty impressed with the level at accuracy at many of the intersections.
-It did get a little annoyed with me when I started following spur trails that we not part of the route.
+While it was not perfect, I was pretty impressed with the level of accuracy at many of the intersections.
+It did get a little annoyed with me when I started following spur trails that we not part of the route and would keep prompting me to turn around.
+It was also a huge help when I got off trail.

 **Verdict: highly recommend**

-The rest of my gear list can be found [here](https://lighterpack.com/r/qqyn7t).
+The rest of my gear list can be found on this [LighterPack](https://lighterpack.com/r/qqyn7t).

 # Trip Report

 ## Day 1: Eagle Point, Lost in the Woods and Creeks, and Indian Staircase

-Any overnight parking in the Gorge requires a pass, so my trip began at the Pine Ridge Mart, where I bought my 3-day pass.
+Any overnight parking in the Gorge requires a pass, so my trip began at the [Pine Ridge Mart](https://maps.app.goo.gl/gi5nhKbumyZnRFW58), where I bought my 3-day pass.
 From there, I headed to the Rough Trail/Swift Camp Creek [trailhead parking lot](https://maps.app.goo.gl/E86Ge2JREbT1C4u77).

 I decided to get the road walk out of the way first.
 For me, I like getting the least interesting stretch over and done with, although I can certainly see the argument for leaving the road walk for last, since it is easy walking.
 KY-715 dropped steadily downhill towards the Red River.
 The crossing is a single-lane bridge with [paved parking lot](https://maps.app.goo.gl/u7rWes1qr7cEyJL69) with restrooms on the northeast side.